Write great posts and articles

 Cite to prove

-The last, very important point in this section is to cite other sources and link to content you have built upon.
+Another very important point in this section is to cite other sources and link to content you have built upon.
 By citing other sources (and reading them of course) you validate your thoughts and facts.
 Readers don’t have to trust you blindly – they can make up their mind by comparison.